kanes115/MDM/docs/Routing.md

 # Routing

 Routing between services is designed in a way so that networking between machines is transient for a user.
-One should use services names in places where they would use IP address or domain name.
+One should use services' names in places where they would use IP address or domain name.

 ## Linux
 For mapping IPs to service names file `/etc/hosts` is used.
-For mapping Domain names to service names there is an environment variable `HOSTALIASES` used.
-It points to a file similar in the for to `/etc/hosts` but which can conatin domain names not only IPs.
+For mapping domain names to service names there is an environment variable `HOSTALIASES` used.
+It points to a file similar in the form to `/etc/hosts` but which can conatin domain names not only IPs.

 The reason for not simply resolving domain names is to leave a user possibility to